Discover Congo Brazzaville : Religions

 Matswanism, a politico-religious movement

 A political association founded in the Congo in the 1930s, Matswanism was born of the demand for independence from European colonizers, while advocating social and economic equality for the Congolese people.
 Its name comes from the great emancipatory and religious figure André Matswa, known as Grenard.
 Born in 1899, he was taught by the Spiritan Fathers, then enlisted in the French army as a sergeant in the tirailleurs.
 He then moved to Paris, where he worked as a public assistance accountant in the Seine department, and became involved in independence movements.
-Imprisoned several times for anti-colonialism, he was deported to Chad in 1930, escaped, but was recaptured during the Second World War.
+Imprisoned several times for anti-colonialism, he was deported to Chad in 1930, escaped, but was recaptured during World War II.
 Incarcerated again, he died in Mayama prison in 1942.
 The fervent expectation of those close to him, who did not believe in his death, gave rise to genuine veneration and the religious movement that bears his name.